 By Proposition \ref{prop;construct-canonical} such decompositions can be found effectively.
 In order to prove Theorem \ref{theo;SPTS_M} we will show the two following theorems.

 \begin{thm} A free product of freely indecomposable, residually finite, effectively Minkowskian, torsion-free groups and free groups is effectively Minkowskian. \end{thm}

-\begin{thm} Any freely-indecomposable group that has a trivially partially suspended canonical decomposition, as defined above, is effectively Minkowskian. \end{thm}
+\begin{thm} Any freely indecomposable group that has a canonical trivially partially suspended decomposition, as defined above, is effectively Minkowskian. \end{thm}

-In the free product case, we will use Hensel and Kielak's version of the Nielsen realisation theorem for free products: a finite order automorphism of a free product is realised as a graph-of-group automorphism that takes advantage of a symmetry of a certain graph of groups, and induces finite order outer automorphisms of the fixed vertex groups.
+In the free product case, we will use Hensel and Kielak's version of the Nielsen realization theorem for free products: a finite order automorphism of a free product is realized as a graph-of-group automorphism that takes advantage of a symmetry of a certain graph of groups and induces finite order outer automorphisms of the fixed vertex groups.

 In the one-ended case (Theorem \ref{theo;TPSC_Mink}), this is more involved.
 We will first construct a clean covering of the given graph of groups, inspired by \cite{wise_subgroup_2000}.
-The cover will be taken to be characteristic, so that automorphisms of the ambient group $\Gamma$ induce automorphisms of the finite-index subgroup $\Xi$ associated to the cover.
+The cover will be taken to be characteristic so that automorphisms of the ambient group $\Gamma$ induce automorphisms of the finite-index subgroup $\Xi$ associated with the cover.

-Then we will take a quotient of $\Xi$, that we will call a vertex filling, to obtain a virtually free group $V$, which is a graph of finite groups over the same underlying graph, in which sufficiently many witnesses of the non-triviality of the finite order outer-automorphisms will have survived.
+Then we will take a quotient of $\Xi$, which we will call a vertex filling, to obtain a virtually free group $V$, which is a graph of finite groups over the same underlying graph, in which sufficiently many witnesses of the non-triviality of the finite order outer automorphisms will have survived.

 Finally, we will take a quotient of $V$ to a finite group $Q_0$, in which all the conjugacy classes of finite order elements remain disjoint.
-By studying the images of the of witnesses in the induced quotient $Q$ of $\Gamma$, we will finally establish that $Q$ is in fact a Minkowskian quotient, thus giving us the desired result.
+By studying the images of the witnesses in the induced quotient $Q$ of $\Gamma$, we will finally establish that $Q$ is in fact a Minkowskian congruence, thus giving us the desired result.

-\subsection{Effective Minkowskian property for Free products}
+\subsection{Effective Minkowskian property for free products}